sath111/AES128/README.md

 ### In this design:
 * **KeyLogic** is responsible for key expansion and generating round keys independently.

-* **Processing Core**
+* **Processing Core** performs the encryption operations (SubBytes, ShiftRows, MixColumns, and AddRoundKey) with a 1-stage pipeline, without significantly increasing hardware resource usage.
+This is one of the interesting points of the paper, achieving an optimal balance between performance and resource utilization.
 ![PCORE Architecture](Image/ProcessingCore.png)
-Performs the encryption operations (SubBytes, ShiftRows, MixColumns, and AddRoundKey) with a 1-stage pipeline, without significantly increasing hardware resource usage.
-This is one of the interesting points of the paper, achieving an optimal balance between performance and resource utilization.

 * Both modules share a common **S-Box** for the SubBytes operation, ensuring efficient reuse of hardware resources.